MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 The purpose of the Security pillar is to provide **confidentiality, integrity, and availability** guarantees to the workload.

-The [**Security design principles**](/azure/well-architected/security/security-principles) provide a high-level design strategy for achieving those goals by applying the approaches to the technical design around Azure Virtual Machines.
+The [**Security design principles**](/azure/well-architected/security/security-principles) provide a high-level design strategy for achieving those goals by applying approaches to the technical design around Azure Virtual Machines.

 ##### Design checklist